Robinlovelace/georustlings/README.md

 ## Under construction 🏗️

 This project is at an early stage in its development so feedback is welcome.
-Therefore the following organisation is just a sketch and things may change.
+Therefore the following is just a sketch and things may change.

 ## Architecture